 These motors have a very simple design and robust construction with low price and easy maintenance.
 They also come in a wide range of power ratings are as already said the most widely used types of electric motors.
 Nonetheless, speed control is not easy without a variable-frequency drive which makes the motor run a with a lagging power factor.

-The induction motor comes in two different types of squirrel-cage rotor induction motor and wound rotor induction motor.
+The induction motor comes in two different types of squirrel-cage rotor induction motor and wound rotor induction motor, as mentioned earlier.
 Each of these motors can also be whether single-phase or three-phase.
-Single-phase induction motors are the less commonly used type of induction motors in industry.
-It is reported that the three-phase induction motor is one of the types of electric motors that has appropriated about 70% of market share for industrial induction motors to itself.
+Single-phase induction motors are the less commonly used type of induction motors in the industry.
+It is reported that the three-phase induction motor is one of the types of electric motors that have appropriated about 70% of the market share for industrial induction motors to itself.

 - The squirrel-cage rotor induction motor is made of conducting bars arranged in parallel, which are short-circuited at both ends by short-circuiting rings.